dwagenk/blog.dwagenk.com/_posts/2020-04-30-nix-printing.md

 I like to dive into problems to learn new skills, especially when it comes to technology and crafts.
-This led to a self-made cargo-bike (back on the road "soon", once the overdue maintenance is done) accompanied with some basic welding skills, but also knowledge of embedded systems, programming in C and configuring various software systems.
+This led to a self-made cargo-bike (back on the road "soon", once the overdue maintenance is done) accompanied by some basic welding skills, but also knowledge of embedded systems, programming in C and configuring various software systems.